 Article 52.
-Upon motion duly made and seconded and motion by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend the Zoning By-Laws Section 2230 Use Regulation Schedule PRINCIPAL USE C. COMMERCIAL as follows:
+To see if the Town will vote to amend the Zoning By-Laws Section 2230 Use Regulation Schedule PRINCIPAL USE C. COMMERCIAL as follows:

 1. Modify the Existing Fast-Food or Drive-in restaurant line in the Principal Use Table to read as follows: